Transforming fractures into strength and beauty.

 Between survival and renewed purpose

 Substance use disorders and trauma affect the nervous system, memory processing, and emotional regulation.
-Research shows that structured music therapy can support recovery by engaging multiple areas of the brain simultaneously, including those connected to emotion, reward, movement, and connection.
+Research shows that structured music and movement can support recovery by engaging multiple areas of the brain simultaneously, including those connected to emotion, reward, movement, and connection.
+This has been shown to help:

 Reduce anxiety, depression, and cravings